DanielPickens/KubeSheet/README.md

 ```
 “list pods available” → dig.go
 ```
-Simple, go to dig.go and follow the changes required to make a call to the REST API to list all the pods available in the cluster.
+Lastly, go to dig.go and follow the changes required to make a call to the REST API to list all the pods available in the cluster.